 Stealth games task the player with attempting to manoeuvre through an environment unseen and unheard by enemies.
 Detection will usually come at a cost, resulting in either combat, firefights, or other unfavourable circumstances.
-In the event of combat or a firefight the player is at a distinct disadvantage as you are much weaker than your enemies when fighting face to face.
 As such, the player will generally be rewarded for sticking to a more stealthy style of play and utilising any hiding and escape mechanics the game provides.
 Two primary systems employed by Stealth games are an enemy awareness system (of the player's presence) and/or gameplay mechanics explicitly to help players avoid or escape detection.

 Covers both strategy and tactical games.
 Strategy games give the player command of resources which must be used strategically to defeat enemies.
 Common gameplay elements include building and defending a base, directing offensive units against opponents, and upgrading technology.
 Tactical games rely on the terrain influencing combat and movement regulation via grid use.
 Battles are often story driven.
 The concluding event need not be the destruction of the opposing unit(s).

 Survival games give players limited resources to survive.
 While enemies may be present, the focus is generally on the player's own survival against a hostile environment.

 For a full list of Survival games, check out the Best Survival Games page.